Best soup maker 2024: for smooth soups and chunky broths

 Soup makers can make a great pasta sauce, or a topping for your curry, but it's nice to have the option of a model with a fully dedicated sauce mode.
 The self-clean setting is very effective, and if you're wondering, it also functions very well as a blender for making milkshakes and smoothies.

-Read our full Ninja Foodi Blender and Soup Maker review
+Our Ninja Foodi Blender and Soup Maker review has the full details.

 Best soup maker for delayed starts